chompar4/vicmap/README.md

 # vicmap
-Cartographic tools for working with MGA & VICGRID coordinate systems.
+python library of cartographic tools for projections and geodetic computations in victoria

 ## Installation
 ```